-From Eq.
-(38) it can be seen, that for arbitrary $\lambda{opt} \neq 0$ the back-transformation can only be performed if which can not be assured for every type of meta-model and approximated function.
-Thus we define the reciprocal of λ to be a natural number, then the back-transformation can always be performed.
+Figure 8: Improvement of an approximation function by the Box-Cox transformation this can not be assured for every type of meta-model and approximated function.
+Thus we define the reciprocal of λ to be a natural number, and then the back-transformation can always be performed.
 This limits the set of possible values for λ to the following